-For any job seeking graduate or student, internships should be a top priority. *In a recent survey, employers were asked ‘What do you think gets graduates the most ahead in the jobs market?’
-Results showed that employers look for an internship or work experience over a 2:1 from a top university.
+For any job-seeking graduate or student, internships should be a top priority.
+In a recent survey, employers were asked ‘What do you think gets graduates the most ahead in the jobs market?’
+Results showed that employers look for an internship or work experience over a top university.

 What is an internship?

 An internship is a period of work experience that allows graduates and students to gain insight into the working world in a specific industry of their choice.
 It can last anything from 2 weeks up to 1 year and usually occurs in academic breaks or after University.
 It is designed for young job hopefuls to work temporarily in an industry that interests them, providing them with a taster of how the industry functions and the general work ethic in that working environment.

 Any form of work experience is beneficial for students, but it is nowadays deemed as essential in order to get ahead in the job market and stand out from fellow competitors.
 Teamwork, organization, communication, and time management are all skills that are tested in the work environment, and an internship will most certainly help develop this skillset.
 As well as being a great confidence builder and learning curve, it looks great on a CV.
 The more work experience on a cv, the more chance you have in impressing a recruiter or potential future employer.

 How to get the most out of it: